JunweiLiang/Lecture_Attendance_Management/README.md

 # Lecture Attendance Management System

-This repository contains the code for a simple, efficient, mobile-usable web application of a lecture attendance management system.
+This repository contains the code for a simple, efficient, mobile-usable web application for lecture attendance management.
 We have used this system within [CMU LTI](https://www.lti.cs.cmu.edu/) for a course with over a hundred students every semester since 2017.

 ## Introduction